Louise Diane d'Orléans

-Louise Diane d'Orléans (27 June 1716 - 26 September 1736) was Princess of Conti from her marriage to Prince Louis François in 1732, until her death in childbirth.
-She was the youngest child of Philippe II, Duke of Orléans and Françoise Marie de Bourbon, the youngest legitimised daughter of King Louis XIV of Frannce and his mistress Madame de Montespan.
+Louise Diane d'Orléans (27 June 1716 – 26 September 1736) was Princess of Conti from her marriage to Prince Louis François in 1732, until her death in childbirth.
+She was the youngest child of Philippe II, Duke of Orléans and Françoise Marie de Bourbon, the youngest legitimised daughter of King Louis XIV of France and his mistress Madame de Montespan.
 She was born while her father was the regent for Louis XV.
 Some sources referred to her as Louis Diane.

 Biography

 Louise Diane d'Orléans was born in the Palais-Royal, the Paris residence of the House of Orléans, on 27 June 1716 as the youngest child of the Philippe II, Duke of Orléans and Françoise Marie de Bourbon.

 Louise's birth and her gender was seen as a disappointment and caused her paternal grandmother to lament that "It is unfortunate that all of my son's bastards are boys and his legitimate children are girls."